#1 Hole from Hal:

 Uphill, slight dogleg to the right.
 A good drive leaves a short iron to the green.
 The green slopes severely back to front, so you want to keep the ball below the hole or you could have an easy three-putt.

 Short Par 3 with watering hole in play.
-Two bunders frame the front part of the green and a not so friendly bunker behind the green for additional trouble on shots that are long.
+Two bunkers frame the front part of the green and a not so friendly bunker behind the green for additional trouble on shots that are long.
+Additionally, a large Willow tree guards the approach from the right.
+Any shot that finds this tree will usually end up in the water.
 Green slopes right to left, so aim for the right and the ball will feed left.